Hangman's Gap

 ‘You said you were meant to be meeting Mortlock.
 When did you last speak with him?’ said Forbes, her green eyes peering at him over her mask.

 ‘Yesterday, when I checked in to the pub.’
 Blake scratched at the plastic hoodie that rubbed against his cheek.
-‘About eleven o’clock, I reckon.
+‘He called me at about eleven o’clock, I reckon.
 Just to firm up some last-minute details before we met today.’

 ‘Did he seem anxious about anything?’